 If you acquired your stapled securities as part of a corporate restructure you will, during the restructure, have owned individual securities that were not stapled.
 The way you work out the cost base and reduced cost base of each security depends on the terms of the stapling arrangement.
+The issuer of the stapled security may provide information to help you determine these amounts.

 When you dispose of your stapled securities, you must divide the capital proceeds (on a reasonable basis) between the securities that make up the stapled security and then work out whether you have made a capital gain or capital loss on each security.
+The issuer of the stapled security may provide information to help you determine these amounts.

-For examples covering stapled securities, see the Guide to capital gains tax 2016.
+For examples covering stapled securities, see the Guide to capital gains tax 2018.